xstabel/agents-demo-samples/bq-agentengine-ge/README.md

       "id": 1
     }'
     ```
+# Deploy to Agent Engine and Gemini Enterprise

 ## Deploy to Agent Engine

 To deploy the agent to Agent Engine, run the following command:
 ```bash
   ./deployment/create_agent.sh
 ```

+## Register on Gemini Enterprise

 Then you can register the agent with Gemini Enterprise:
 ```bash
   ./deployment/register_agent.sh
 ```
-# Authentication Flow for Agent Engine
+## Authentication Flow - Gemini Enterprise to Agent Engine

 The agent uses OAuth2 to authenticate users and authorize access to BigQuery.